Hedonic game: Computational complexity

 When considering hedonic games, the field of algorithmic game theory is usually interested in the complexity of the problem of finding a coalition structure satisfying a certain solution concept when given a hedonic game as input (in some concise representation).
 Since it is usually not guaranteed that a given hedonic game admits a stable outcome, such problems can often be phrased as a decision problem asking whether a given hedonic game admits any stable outcome.
 In many cases, this problem turns out to be computationally intractable.
-One exception is hedonic games with common ranking property where a core coalition structure always exists, and it can be found in polynomial time.
+Exceptions include hedonic games with common ranking property where a core coalition structure always exists, and it can be found in polynomial time.
 However, it is still NP-hard to find a Pareto optimal or socially optimal outcome.

 In particular, for hedonic games given by individually rational coalition lists, it is NP-complete to decide whether the game admits a core-stable, a Nash-stable, or an individually stable outcome.
 The same is true for anonymous games.
 For additively separable hedonic games, it is NP-complete to decide the existence of a Nash-stable or an individually stable outcome and complete for the second level of the polynomial hierarchy to decide whether there exists a core-stable outcome, even for symmetric additive preferences.
 These hardness results extend to games given by hedonic coalition nets.
 While Nash- and individually stable outcomes are guaranteed to exist for symmetric additively separable hedonic games, finding one can still be hard if the valuations $v_i(j)$ are given in binary; the problem is PLS-complete.
 For the stable marriage problem, a core-stable outcome can be found in polynomial time using the deferred acceptance algorithm; for the stable roommates problem, the existence of a core-stable outcome can be decided in polynomial time if preferences are strict, but the problem is NP-complete if preference ties are allowed.
 Hedonic games with preferences based on the worst player behave very similarly to stable roommates problems with respect to the core, but there are hardness results for other solution concepts.
 Many of the preceding hardness results can be explained through meta-theorems about extending preferences over single players to coalitions.